rachelannec/c-micro/README.md

 ### small things coded in c to be stored here.😌✌

-about the file in here
+about the files in here

 program name | description |
 |------------------------------------------------------------------------------|------------------------------|